jmzobitz/demodelr/cran-comments.md

+## Resubmission 15-09-22
+In README.md fixed the link to the package on CRAN to a canonical URL

+There were no ERRORs or WARNINGs or NOTEs

 ## Patch update 11-09-22
 This is a patch update, fixing a data frame (global_temperature) with the correct and desired variables.